ukrbublik/react-awesome-query-builder/README.md

 ### Changelog
 See [`CHANGELOG`](/CHANGELOG.md)

-### Migration to 6.2.0
+### Migration to 6.3.0

 Now config has new [`ctx`](#ctx) property.
 Make sure you add it to your config.

 Typically you just need to copy it from basic config.
-So if you create config like this, you are fine:
+So if you create config like this, you don't need to make any chnages:
 ```js
 import { MuiConfig } from "@react-awesome-query-builder/mui";
 export default {